simondotm/vgm2electron/README.md

 # Related Projects

-See also the good work to get music playing on Acorn Electon by [Negative Phase](https://github.com/NegativeCharge/Releases)
+See also the good work to get music playing on Acorn Electron by [Negative Phase](https://github.com/NegativeCharge/Releases)

+A 6502 music player for the ULA BIN files this script generates also by Negative Phase - https://github.com/NegativeCharge/vgm2electron-Player

+And also another 6502 Electron music player by TôBach - https://github.com/OSToastBach/Electro-Player